Walthamstow Central station

-Walthamstow Central (/ˈwɔːlθəmstoʊ, ˈwɒl-/) is an interchange station in Walthamstow, north-east London, located at the junction of Hoe Street and Selborne Road.
-It provides southbound Victoria line services of the London Underground, and Weaver line services on the Lea Valley lines of the London Overground.
-Located in the London Borough of Waltham Forest, the station lies at a distance of 6 mi 16 chain from London Liverpool Street in London fare zone 3.
+Walthamstow Central (/ˈwɔːlθəmstoʊ, ˈwɒl-/) is an interchange station in Walthamstow, in the London Borough of Waltham Forest.
+It is the northern terminus of the Victoria line, which has the most frequent service of any London Underground line.
+It is also a through-station on the Weaver line services of the London Overground.
+The station lies at a distance of 6 mi 16 chain from London Liverpool Street in London fare zone 3.

-The station is linked to station on the Suffragette line of the Overground by a broad footpath, Ray Dudley Way; an official out-of-station interchange is recognised between the two stations.
-Walthamstow Central is the closest tube station to Walthamstow Market, the longest outdoor market in Europe.
+The station is located close to station, which is on the Suffragette line of the Overground.
+There is an official out-of-station interchange between the two stations, and there is a footpath called Ray Dudley Way to connect them.
+Walthamstow Central also serves as the closest tube station to Walthamstow Market, the longest outdoor market in Europe.

 History

 The station was opened by the Great Eastern Railway (GER) as Hoe Street in 1870 when a line was opened from to a temporary station called Shern Hall Street which was east of the Hoe Street station.
 The line to London, that the Chingford branch uses today was opened two years later in 1872 from Hall Farm Junction to Bethnal Green, with the branch also being extended north to Chingford in 1873.

 The GER amalgamated with several other railways to create the London and North Eastern Railway at the beginning of 1923.
 In 1948 the railways were nationalised and responsibility for operating the station fell to British Railways (Eastern Region).
 The line was electrified in the late 1950s with electric services commencing on 12 November 1960.
 Early services were formed of Class 305 EMUs but initial technical problems with these saw replacements by Class 302 and Class 304 EMUs.

 The station became an interchange station and the eastern terminus of the Victoria line with London Underground services starting on 1 September 1968; when the station's present name was adopted.
 When originally approved in 1955, the terminus of the line was to be at Wood Street, a plan dropped in 1961 before construction of the line.
 The platforms for the Victoria line (like all stations on the Victoria line) are underground.

 On 31 May 2015, the station's Abellio Greater Anglia services were transferred to London Overground Rail Operations.